domRiddle/ASF/IPC.md

 Some API endpoints might require from you to specify extra data, such as providing appropriate structure as a body of the request.
 In this case, in addition to providing required input, you must also set `Content-Type` header to appropriate value, such as `application/json` if your input is provided in JSON.
 If API endpoint includes some special requirements for an input, it'll be listed on the top of the endpoint description.

 In all provided examples below, you're expected to modify URL parameter by prepending appropriate `Protocol://Host:Port/OptionalPrefix` to the URL, according to your ASF usage.
-For example, if you're trying to execute `/Api/ASF` example and you're running your IPC on standard `http://127.0.0.1:1242` endpoint, call `http://127.0.0.1:1242/Api/ASF` instead.
+For example, if you're trying to execute `/Api/ASF` and you're running your IPC on standard `http://127.0.0.1:1242` endpoint, call `http://127.0.0.1:1242/Api/ASF` instead.

 Numeric properties are defined with their maximum values, so you can also use strong-typing for them, such as `uint` for `AppID`, and `ulong` for `SteamID`.
 Selected `ulong` fields that are serialized as numbers might include extra `s_` fields serialized as strings that can be consumed by JavaScript (and other languages with similar limitations) which can't represent 64-bit numbers precisely.